Vandal166/nano-search/README.md

 # nano-search

-**nano-search** is a fast, file indexing and search tool for Windows made with WPF.
+**nano-search** is a fast, file indexing and background-based search app for Windows made with WPF.
 It indexes files on any specified drive from the configuration options and allows pattern-based file lookup using glob syntax or just simply search plain file names.
 Internally, it uses a **Radix Tree** for efficient storage and retrieval.